MartSpeed/jma_teksys/Anthony_John_Order_Parts_CaseStudy/README.md

     - [] configuration

 # CURRENT WEAKPOINTS
-> JUnit Testing, need more practice with how to encapsulate you project with this and how to set it up better
+> *NOTE*: JUnit Testing, need more practice with how to encapsulate you project with this and how to set it up better.

-> Using the HQL database query annotations. i.e. setting up an @ManytoMany relationship
+> *NOTE*: Using the HQL database query annotations. i.e. setting up an @ManytoMany relationship.

-> Exception Handling, need more on hands practice with using try/catch cases
+> *NOTE*: Exception Handling, need more on hands practice with using try/catch cases.